Michael Angstadt's Homepage

 </github>

-It uses the time in the refreshed attribute to determine if the data on that particular project is stale or not.
-If it is stale, then it queries the Github API to get the most recent data, then saves the data back to the cache.
+The timestamp in the refreshed attribute is used to determine if the data on that particular project is stale or not.
+If it is stale, then the Github API is queried to get the most recent data and the data is saved back to the cache.

 View the source